Skip to content

 How It Works

-1. Install Copilot CLI: The task ensures the GitHub Copilot CLI is installed on the build agent using winget
+1. Install Copilot CLI: The task ensures the GitHub Copilot CLI is installed on the build agent (using winget on Windows or the official install script on Linux)

 2. Fetch PR Context: The task retrieves pull request metadata, existing comments, and iteration details via the Azure DevOps API